the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/resources/resource_code_process/_index.md

 type: resource
 ---

-## The Code Process
+Now that you've got some experience running Python programs, here's a brief overview of what Python does.

 {{< tabs "code-process" >}}
 {{< tab "Video Explanation" >}}
 Coming soon!
 {{< /tab >}}
 {{< tab "Text Explanation" >}}
-Now that you've got some experience running Python programs, here's a brief overview of what Python does.

 In the first lab, you wrote text into Python files using the text editor Atom.